broadleaf with large glossy leaves catching the light

 - Main Threats

 - Habitat loss from land clearance is the primary threat.
-Browsing by introduced possums and deer.
+Browsing by introduced possums and deer occurs.
 No significant commercial use.
-Climate change affecting forest habitats and coastal areas.
+Climate change affects forest habitats and coastal areas.

 - Population

-- Populations are considered stable and widespread.
+- Populations are stable and widespread.
 The species is common in coastal and lowland forests throughout New Zealand.
-It is not threatened by habitat loss because it remains abundant in both wild and cultivated settings.
+It is not threatened by habitat loss as it remains abundant in both wild and cultivated settings.

 - Conservation Status